We are now adding the eye sockets and another right finger in Issue 10! It will be another long two months until the next shipment.

 I then removed the Faceplate and turned it over.
 My first method was to use a conical grinding tip on my Dremel and center the wheel between the marks of one of the front teeth.
 It was not that simple to keep the bit where I wanted it:

-For the second method, I used a couple of needle files I bought from Amazon.
+For the second method, I used a Needle File Set.
 Using the next tooth over, I started with the half-round chisel, then deepened the center of the groove a little with a round chisel:

 Every so often I would put the Faceplate back on to see how it looked and continued making minor adjustments until I was satisfied with the results.
 The image below is the completed test.
 The filed groove is on the left, the Dremel groove is on the right: